precice/precice.github.io/pages/docs/installation/installation-source-preparation.md

 * A **release** build is an optimized build of the preCICE library, which makes it the preferred version for running large simulations.
   The version offers limited logging support: debug and trace log output is not available.
 * A **release with debug info** build allows to debug the internals of preCICE only.
-  Similar to the release build, it does support debug nor trace logging.
+  Similar to the release build, it does not support neither debug nor trace logging.

 At this point, you should have decided on which build-type to use and which features to disable.